jexxa-projects/Jexxa/tutorials/BookStore/README.md

 ## What You Learn

-*   Default package structure for more complex applications based on DDD
 *   How to provide an implementation of a specific outbound-port which is called `Repository` in terms of DDD using a database
 *   How to initialize master data into a Repository
+*   Default package structure for more complex applications based on DDD
+*   How to test your business logic using Jexxa

 ## What you need